Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Removing non clustering recollisions/overlaps and non regular overlaps

 \end{itemize}

 \end{Prop}

-Note that as in the periodic situation, the condition in the second case is expressed in terms of the root~$ \hat x_k$, and reinforces the condition (\ref{Bq-def}) defining $ B _{qq'}$ by a factor~$\eps^{1/2}$, up to a singularity in velocities that has to be eliminated.
+Note that as in the periodic situation, the recollision condition in the first case provides some smallness on the set of admissible parameters $(\bar t, \bar \omega, \bar v)$, while the recollision condition in the second case is expressed in terms of the root~$ \hat x_k$, and reinforces the condition (\ref{Bq-def}) defining $ B _{qq'}$ by a factor~$\eps^{1/2}$.
+However in both cases the estimate involves a singularity in velocities that has to be eliminated.

 The geometric analysis of these scenarios and the proof of Propositions~\ref{periodicrecollisionprop} and~\ref{recollisionprop} are postponed to Section~\ref{recollision-appendix}.
 The estimates in the first case were actually already proved in \cite{BGSR2}, while the second one (the case of a clustering recollision) requires a slight adaptation.